grammyjs/website/site/docs/plugins/i18n-fluent.md

 # Internationalization with Fluent

-[Fluent](https://projectfluent.org/) is a localization system for natural-sounding translations created and maintained by Mozilla Foundation.
+[Fluent](https://projectfluent.org/) is a localization system made by the Mozilla Foundation for natural-sounding translations.
 It has a very powerful and elegant syntax that lets anyone write efficient and fully-understandable translations.
-Thanks to the [grammY Fluent integration plugin](https://github.com/grammyjs/fluent) you can easily translate your bot to multiple languages using industry best practices like variable substitution, pluralization, locale negotiation, conditional messages and message reuse.
+This plugin takes advantage of this amazing localization system to make grammY-powered bots fluent with high-quality translations.

 ## Install